Application Requirements

 Grade Scale Examples

-Excerpt from Chinese Institution, in Both Chinese and English
+Grade Scale example – Chinese institution in Both Chinese and English (100 pt scale)

 Short-Answer Essays